marilius12/taxes/pages/basics-of-taxation.md

 TODO

-## Tax Avodance vs. Tax Evasion
+## Tax Avoidance vs. Tax Evasion

 - **Tax optimization**
   - **legally** and ethically structuring your affairs in a way to owe less in taxes
   - tax planning, where arrangements are consistent with the intent of the law
-  - ex: incrorporation if you're self-employed, contributing to retirement funds (for deductions), relocating to another jurisdiction, taking advantage of tax incentives or programs, etc.
+  - ex: incorporation if you're self-employed, contributing to retirement funds (for deductions), relocating to another jurisdiction, taking advantage of tax incentives or programs, etc.
 - **Tax avoidance**
-  - also **legal** but often unethical, using agreesive or abusive tax planning that pushes the limits of the laws
+  - also **legal** but often unethical, using aggressive or abusive tax planning that pushes the limits of the laws
-  - ex: complex international tax planning (escpecially, by multinationals), using tax loopholes, hybrid mismatch, holding or flow-through companies, etc.
+  - ex: complex international tax planning (especially, by multinationals), using tax loopholes, hybrid mismatch, holding or flow-through companies, etc.
-  - often met with countermeasures, ex: laws/ammendments, anti-avoidance rules, blacklisting, CRS, OECD, etc.
+  - often met with countermeasures, ex: laws/amendments, anti-avoidance rules, blacklisting, CRS, OECD, etc.
 - **Tax evasion**
   - **illegal**, not paying taxes owed, under-reporting income, ignoring laws, has criminal consequences
   - ex: claiming non-deductible expenses, providing false information, money laundering, etc.